philsinatra/IDM231/docs/assignments/assignment-00.md

 - Create a [wireframe](https://webdesign.tutsplus.com/articles/a-beginners-guide-to-wireframing--webdesign-7399) for your application screen(s).
 - Create a [style tile](http://styletil.es) for your project's visual styles.
 - Setup a local project folder for your application.
 - Setup a GitHub repository for your project.
+Your repository **must** follow the following naming convention: _idm231-xxx123_ where _xxx123_ is your student ID shorthand.
 - Document any notes, todo items, plans etc. in Markdown files and load the files into your repository.
 - Add flowcharts, wireframes, style tiles etc. to your repository.
 - Begin creating Zodiac images for final project.